-- Single Wired LAN Port: And here’s the catch: Google WiFi only has one wired LAN port.
-It is designed for Wi-Fi connected devices and if you have two or more desktop computers, you would need to buy a switch.
+- Single Wired LAN Port: And here’s the catch: Google WiFi only has one wired LAN ethernet port.
+It is designed for a Wi-Fi connected device and if you have two or more desktop computers, you would need to buy a switch.

 Last word on Google WiFi

 Google WiFi performs as it should.
-For $129 as of this writing (check here for the latest price), it is certainly a very affordable way to make sure that every nook and cranny in your house gets Internet connectivity.
+For its price (check here for the latest price), it is certainly a very affordable way to make sure that every nook and cranny in your house gets Internet connectivity.
 It is very easy to set up, but there is a tradeoff for it: you cannot customize it to your heart’s delight.